solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

-# Hands on Lab: Securing Azure Function Apps
+# Hands-on Lab: Securing Azure Function Apps

-In the previous function apps the connection information was embedded into the function app code.
+In the previous Function App samples, the connection information was embedded into the function app code.
 As was covered in the traditional deployment models, it is a best practice to remove this information and place it into Azure Key Vault.
 Here we will utilize the features of Azure to use Managed Identities to connect to the database.

 ## Setup

 ### Required Resources

-You will need several resource to perform this lab.
+You will need several resources to perform this lab.
 These include:

 - Azure App Service Plan (Linux)
 - Azure App Service (Linux)